-Type of course: Specialization course Language of instruction Greek Year of study 4th Year ivalliber of credits allocated (EC13) o
+Type of course: Specialization course Language of instruction Greek

+Year of study 4th Year

 Semester 8th Semester (Spring) Number of credits allocated (ECTS) 6

 Name(s) of course instructor(s): Leda Panayotopoulou

 The course aims at helping students understand the importance of personal skills for every successful manager.
 In this context, the course focuses on facilitating the students evaluate and improve their personal skills in the secure environment of the classroom.